Stop! Before you pick a name for your new

 2. A portrait: Famous people or names, like Betty Crocker or McDonald’s

 3. Description: Trys to articulate the value proposition or what the product is through text or a visual representation (logo) such as a light bulb, for example: Neural Impact, or Save on Foods.

 4. Suggestion: Often a metaphor to explain what the product does or qualities it has, like Jaguar car = fast, Agiles = agile, or Amazon

 5. Symbol: These leverage our existing understanding of the word or object and trigger the pre-existing emotion or meaning with that word or symbol, like Apple = essential, simple, classroom, Adam & Eve

 8. Abbreviations and acronyms: Letters that stand for a longer name, like IBM (International Business Machines).
 FYI, I do NOT recommend this approach; the high-tech industry defaults and overuses acronyms!
 OMG – IOT, AI, EDI, CRM, ERP, SaaS, POS, POS—enough already!

-Microsoft leverages the color blue—a cool, objective, and calm color representing trust, honesty, loyalty, and responsibility.
+Microsoft leverages the color blue—a cool, objective, and a calm color representing trust, honesty, loyalty, and responsibility.
 Competitors like IBM and SAP also leverage blue, giving it a safe corporate feel.
 Also, IBM and SAP are both letter acronym logos.
 The NetSuite logo is simply black.
 Black symbolizes power and control, hanging on to information and things rather than giving out to others.
 Black is intimidating and triggers feelings of darkness.
-By the way, men generally hate brown, so if your target audience is male, avoid it.

 So take your time putting thought into your naming selection and make sure to deliberately communicate what you intend.